On this page

-Separation anxiety is the common and normal fear that children have of being away from their families.
+Separation anxiety is a common and normal fear that some children experience, when they are away from their families.

-A developmentally appropriate level of separation anxiety reflects the close attachment between children and their families.
-But it tends to lessen with age.
+A developmentally appropriate level of separation anxiety can be a sign of the close attachment between children and their families and tends to lessen with age.
 However, if the anxiety becomes excessive, it can interfere with the child’s daily functioning and learning, and they may be at risk of developing an anxiety disorder.

 From around six months of age, many children begin to show anxiety when they’re away from close family members.

-This anxiety tends to reduce over time as a child’s familiarity with their early childhood service or school increases.
-Older children also develop a separate sense of self, so better understand that their families will return.
+This anxiety tends to reduce over time as a child’s familiarity with their early learning service or school increases.
+Older children may also develop a separate sense of self, so they’re better able to understand that their families will return.

 What are the signs?